sssata/HYKU_Driver/README.md

 This driver forces the HYKU Tablet to map to the entire virtual desktop instead of just the primary monitor to allow multi-monitor support.

 # Do you need it?
+If you:
+- Have a multi-monitor setup
+- Want to use the HYKU tablet for things other than osu!
-If you have a multi-monitor setup and find that the cursor is confined to your primary monitor when using the HYKU Tablet, this will allow you to use the tablet across your other monitors.
+- Find that the cursor is confined to your primary monitor when using the HYKU Tablet

+This will allow you to use the tablet across your other monitors.

 # Installation